-International Students are only eligible for certain programs approved by Student and Exchange Visitor Program.
+International Students on a student visa are only eligible for certain programs approved by Student and Exchange Visitor Program.
 Please check with the admissions office before applying.

 Southern States University's course numbering system differentiates courses that are appropriate for particular populations of students and helps advisers and students find appropriate courses by providing an indication of the expectations for the level at which the course is taught.